anagha-google/ts22-just-enough-terraform-for-da/README.md

 <hr>

-## 10. Lab Modules - get started
+## 10. Get started with the lab

-The lab modules listed in the next section are best run sequentially to avoid dependency issues.
+The lab modules listed are best run sequentially to avoid dependency issues.

 | # | Module |
 | -- | :--- |